flyinglightspeck/FLS/README.md

 ## Steps to reproduce
-1. Flash the firmware to the flight controller
+1. Flash the firmware to the flight controller (if you want to use iNav)
 2. Connect the motors and other connections
 3. Test the direction of rotation for each motor
 4. Assemble the parts on the frame